influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 The setup sends `Might want to check your CPU` to the Telegram bot associated with the chat id `123456789` and API access token `abcdefghi:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.

-#### Example 2: Send alerts to the Telegram chat id set in the TICKscript
+#### Example 2: Send alerts to the Telegram chat ID set in the TICKscript

 Configuration file:
 ```